China’s yuan weakens after signs of stability calm markets

 The People’s Bank of China sets the yuan’s exchange rate each morning and allows it to rise or fall 2% during the day.
 It can intervene and buy or sell currency — order Chinese commercial banks to do so — to guide the exchange rate.

 The bank lowered the opening level for trading Tuesday, but traders were encouraged when it was slightly higher than they expected.
-That, plus a central bank statement late Monday promising to keep the currency stable, helped to fuel hopes the declines had stopped.
+That, plus a central bank statement late Monday promising to keep the currency stable, helped to stabilize financial markets.

 On Wednesday, the central bank lowered the starting point for trading again, setting it at 6.9996 to the dollar, almost 0.5% below Tuesday’s starting level.
 That would allow the yuan to slide to below 7.1 to the dollar while staying within the trading band.

-The central bank told companies the slide will stop, “but they haven’t seen that today,” Chris Weston of Pepperstone said in a report.
+Officials told companies the slide will stop, “but they haven’t seen that today,” said Chris Weston of Pepperstone in a report.
 “This is again proving central to moves across markets in Asia.”

-Stock market benchmarks in Tokyo and Hong Kong fell 0.8%.
-Seoul was off 0.2%.
+Stock market benchmarks in Tokyo and Shanghai closed down 0.3%.
+Seoul lost 0.4%.

 The Chinese central bank showed it can “steer global markets” and “quickly weaken” the yuan if needed to offset U.S. tariff hikes, Stephen Innes of Oanda said in a report.